Join me on Facebook!

 The name "green threads" refers to the Green Team at Sun Microsystem that designed the original Java thread library in the 90s.
 Today Java no longer makes use of green threads: they switched to native ones back in 2000.
 Some other programming languages — Go, Haskell or Rust to name a few — implement equivalents of green threads instead of native ones.

 Why should a process employ multiple threads?
-As I mentioned before, doing things in parallel greatly speed up things.
+As I mentioned before, doing things in parallel greatly speeds up things.
 Say you are about to render a movie in your movie editor.
 The editor could be smart enough to spread the rendering operation across multiple threads, where each thread processes a chunk of the final movie.
 So if with one thread the task would take, say, one hour, with two threads it would take 30 minutes; with four threads 15 minutes, and so on.

 Is it really that simple?
 There are three important points to consider: